deeja/storyblok-nuxt-starterkit/README.md

 ### Editing content
 This is the part where it all comes together.
-With the site running on `http://localhost:3000`
+1. Start the site locally `http://localhost:3000` using either:
+    - `yarn dev` - SPA (Single Page Application) in dev mode; auto updates on code changes.
+    - `yarn static`- Serves statically generated HTML; emulates production.
 1. Go to [storyblok.com](https://www.storyblok.com/)
 1. Go to the demo space you have created.
 1. `Content -> Home`